 This qualification equates to one A level and is typically studied alongside Psychology or Chemistry or another Applied General qualification in an area such as Health and Social Care.

 A minimum of five GCSEs (with two at grade 6, and three at grade 4).

 GCSE English at grade 5.
 Maths at Grade 5.

-Desired G-Scrore of 5.0 Additionally, Students would need to have already enjoyed and been successful in science at Level 2 e.g. GCSE or Double BTEC award.
-(Minimum of grade 6 in Biology GCSE or DD if BTEC)
+Desired G-Scrore of 5.0 or above.
+Additionally, students would need to have already enjoyed and been successful in science at Level 2 e.g. GCSE or double BTEC award.
+(Minimum of grade 6 in Biology GCSE or DD if BTEC).

 This is a versatile subject that develops many important skills which are valued and recognised by both potential employers and universities.
 Links are made between the theory covered and real situations.
 There are a range of apprenticeships within this science field that are actively promoted within the college.
 We envisage that some students will secure placements with local care homes and St John’s Ambulance to help support their application to university.